 What is pH Balanced Skin Care?

-While it is true that the secretions of our skin make it acidic, are the pH balanced skin and hair care cleansing products, formulated with synthetic detergents and chemicals to make them "pH balanced," really better for your skin?
+While it is true that the secretions on the surface of our skin are acidic, are the pH balanced personal care products, formulated with synthetic detergents, preservatives, and other chemicals to make them "pH balanced," really better for your skin?

 We often receive e-mails asking, "Are Your Natural Soaps & Shampoos pH Balanced?"